ska-telescope/lmc-base-classes/docs/source/guide/long_running_command.rst

             push_change_event=self.push_change_event,
         )

-.. note:: QueueWorkerComponentManager does not have access to the tango layer.
+.. note:: SampleComponentManager does not have access to the tango layer.
    In order to send LRC attribute updates, provide a copy of the device's `push_change_event` method to its constructor.